aria-ml/dataeval/docs/source/concepts/DataCleaning.md

 * - {func}`hashstats <.hashstats>`
   - Creates hex-encoded image hashes on a per image basis.
 * - {func}`imagestats <.imagestats>`
-  - Runs `dimensionstats`, `pixelstats`, `visualstats`, and `labelstats` functions on a given dataset.
+  - Creates pixel and visual statistics on a per image or per channel basis. functions on a given dataset.
 * - {func}`labelstats <.labelstats>`
   - Creates dataset statistics on the labels.
 * - {func}`pixelstats <.pixelstats>`
-  - Creates dataset statistics on a per image per channel basis.
+  - Creates pixel statistics on a per image or per channel basis.
 * - {func}`visualstats <.visualstats>`
-  - Creates dataset statistics on a per image per channel basis.
+  - Creates visual statistics on a per image or per channel basis.
 * - {func}`.clusterer`
   - Clusters the data and identifies data points which do not fit.
 * - {class}`.Duplicates`